Power Utility Maximization with Expert Opinions at Fixed Arrival Times in a Market with Hidden Gaussian Drift: Utility Maximization

 \subsection{Full Information}

-The utility maximization problem for the case of full information $H=F$ is already investigated in Kim und Omberg \cite{Kim and Omberg (1996)} and Brendle \cite{Brendle2006}.
+The utility maximization problem for the case of full information $H=F$ is already investigated in Kim und Omberg \cite{Kim and Omberg (1996)}, Brendle \cite{Brendle2006} and Davis and Lleo \cite[Chapter 2]{Davis and Lleo (2014)}.
 In our analysis it will serve as a reference case for the comparison with results for partial information.
 Recall that for $H=F$ the state process is set to be the drift, i.e., $\Mstate^F=\mu$ whereas for the partially informed investors the state $\Mstate^H$ is the conditional mean process under the measure $\overline{\P}^H$.
 In the state equation \eqref{Filter_M_int_gen} for $H=\HF$ the coefficients read as $\alphamm(\zustand,\variance,\pointp)=\revspeed(\revlevel-\zustand)$, $\betam^F(q) =\voldrift$.
-Below we only present the results for the associated control problem \eqref{Wertfkt_H} as it will be needed as a reference when we investigate the other information regimes of partial information.
-For details we refer to Kondakji \cite[Sec.~4.1, 5.1]{Kondkaji (2019)}. \begin{theorem} For the control problem \eqref{Wertfkt_H} under full information ($H=\HF$) the optimal decision rule is for $t\in[0,T), m\in \R^d$ given by
+Below we only present the results for the associated control problem \eqref{Wertfkt_H} which will serve as a reference when we investigate the other information regimes of partial information.
+For details we refer to Kondakji \cite[Sec.~4.1, 5.1]{Kondkaji (2019)}.

+\paragraph{Well posedness} We assume that the model parameters $\volR,\voldrift,\revspeed,T,\theta$ are such that the following sufficient condition for the well posedness of the control problem under full information is satisfied.
+It is derived in our paper \cite[Corollary 3.4]{Gabih et al (2022) Nirvana} and requires that the terminal value problem for the Riccati equation

+has for $ \cpsi=\cpsi_0=\frac{\theta}{2(1-\theta)^2} $ a bounded solution on [0,T].
+That condition implies restrictions to the choice of model parameters for $\theta\in(0,1)$, that is for investors which are less risk-averse than log-utility maximizing investor.
+For $\theta<0$ it is always fulfilled.
+This follows from Theorem 5.2 in Fleming and Rishel \cite{Fleming and Rishel (1975)}.
+For $\theta<0$ we have $\cpsi_0<0$ and $\cpsi_0\Sigma_R^{-1}$ is negative semindefinite.
+Then the above theorem says that the solution $A_{\cpsi_0}$ to the Riccati ODE \eqref{A_bound} does not explode on $(-\infty,T)$ and is thus always bounded on $[0,T]$. \begin{theorem} For the control problem \eqref{Wertfkt_H} under full information ($H=\HF$) the optimal decision rule is for $t\in[0,T), m\in \R^d$ given by

 The value function for $t\in[0,T], m\in \R^d$ is given by

 where $A^{\HF}$, $B^{\HF}$ and $C^{\HF}$ are functions on $[0,T]$ taking values in $\mathbb R^{{\nAktien}\times {\nAktien}}$, $\mathbb R^{\nAktien}$ and $\mathbb R$, respectively, satisfying a terminal value problem for the following system of ODEs